Self-XSS is better than no XSS. ©Captain Obvious.

 It worked for me – I got a request to the hook when I visited the settings page.
 However, there were no other requests except mine for a couple of time.
 I created the new account and made one more application with payload – no results.
 And I did the next thing (which can be considered as social engineering under some circumstances, so be careful, and use it only if you are 99% sure that there is Blind XSS in place) – I contacted with MPP support, and asked to change some information in the settings, which couldn’t be changed from my side.
 Guess what?
 After 20 minutes I got a request to my hook from the some PH employee.
 So I had now the POC that BXSS works.
 After this, I quickly submitted the report and got the bounty.

-I used the same method against some DOD resources when I was sure that Stored Self-XSS could be exploitable on the admin side.
+I used the same method with some DOD resources when I was sure that Stored Self-XSS could be exploitable on the admin side.
 It resulted in the two successful authentication bypasses with access to the admin panels.
 But before using this approach, please, read the program policy carefully.